Siege of Ochakov (1788): Encounter

-A heated battle ensued on 18 June, which ended late at night with failure for the Turks.
-Two of their ships were blown up, a third caught fire, and 18 were damaged.
-Russian losses were negligible, the number of damaged ships is unknown, the entire operation was conducted exclusively by Nassau's rowing flotilla.
-The Turkish flotilla of light ships has stopped along the Ochakov coast.
+The Turkish flotilla of light ships was stopped along the Ochakov coast.
 At the action of 18 June, both the numerical strength of the Turkish fleet and the personal qualities of Hasan Pasha served as a guarantee for the fact that the Turks were not broken.
 Suvorov did not lose sight of this consideration and assessed the importance of Kinburn spit.

 Naval combat between the Russian & Ottoman Fleets in the Black Sea on 28 & 29 June 1788.

 Suvorov heavily armed the Kinburn Spit, recently withheld by him from a Turkish storming, with artillery batteries.
 Hasan Pasha was actively eager and preparing for the sea battle.
 However, he was late, because the night before the battle, 22 new armed vessels arrived from Kremenchug to reinforce the Russian flotilla.
 Suvorov's batteries helped to sink 7 ships on 28 June (O.S.
 17 June).
 On this day, when the naval battle became fierce and continued without any advantage in either direction until one Turkish ship was blown up.
 This caused panic among the Turks, and all their ships rushed under the fortress, except for the Kapudan Pasha Hasan's flagship.
 The Russian rowboats, noticing its solitude, surrounded and captured it; only Hasan Pasha managed to escape.
 A disorderly flight began; the Prince of Nassau pursued.
 With the help of Suvorov's coastal artillery, 15 ships and other vessels were eliminated in total, one ship was captured, up to 6,000 men were killed, wounded, and drowned, about 1,800 were captured.
 The Russians lost under 100 men here.
 A few days later, Hasan Pasha again entered the liman to rescue the ships remaining near Ochakov, but Suvorov drove him away with fire from his batteries.

 The Russian army began assaulting the city on July 9.